jspackiaraj/AY202223-WINT-CPP-CODE/WEEK02-CODE/01_A_DemostrateClassMembers_AddNumbers/README.md

 ![Link](Assets/Images/Output.png)

 ## Discussion of Output ##
 Open the file written by the program.
 Now, try to give different values with different white spaces as  \n, \t or an enter key.
-Study the way that the input is given and do a little reading on hte same.
+Study the way that the input is given and do a little reading on the same.
 One of the biggest takeaway is that when a string is to be input, it will not be possible to use **cin** in the present form to get input for a string like say, _J S Packiaraj_, as there are spaces in the string.